dmlc/dgl/docs/source/guide/data-process.rst

         """Number of labels for each graph, i.e. number of prediction tasks.""" return 14

-After all these coding, we can finally use the :class:`dgl.data.QM7bDataset` as
+After all these coding, one can finally use :class:`~dgl.data.QM7bDataset` as
 follows:

 .. code::

+    import dgl
+    import torch

     from torch.utils.data import DataLoader